-key value Meaning MaxCount Positive integer The maximum number of Processing Elements (PEs), i.e. cores or hardware threads, associated with each child PET.
-The procedure is this: the PEs associated with the incom- ing parent PETs (e.g. via petList), are grouped by single system image (SSI), i.e. shared memory domain or hard- ware node.
+MaxCount Positive integer The maximum number of Processing Elements (PEs), i.e. cores or hardware threads, associated with each child PET.
+The procedure is this: the PEs associated with the incoming parent PETs (e.g. via petList), are grouped by single system image (SSI), i.e. shared memory domain or hardware node.
 Within each SSI the PEs are divided by the MaxCount to determine how many child PETs are needed for each SSI.
 The PEs on each SSI are then associated with the child PETs.
 Note that this procedure only then results in every child PET holding exactly MaxCount PEs when the number of PEs per SSI brought in by the parent PETs is a multiple of MaxCount.
-Parent PETs that for the child VM gave up their PEs, and are not executing as child PETs, are paused for the duration of the child component execution.
-They resume execution under the parent VM once the child component returns con- trol to the parent.
-MinStackSize Positive integer The minimum stack size in byte of each child PET.
-On the ESMF level, during resource control, all child PETs are in- stantiated as Pthreads.
-This means that the stack size can- not be unlimited.
-ESMF implements a default minimum stack size for child PETs of 20MiB.
-This minimum default can be changed (up or down) via the MinStackSize key.
-The system limit or ulimit commands can be used to further increase the stack size of child PETs.
-Any limit set lower than the MinStackSize, or set to unlimited, will result in usage of the MinStackSize if set, or the 20MiB default.
-Note further that when OpenMP is used inside the child component, each child PET becomes the root thread of each of the OpenMP thread teams.
-It is therefore the root thread stack size that is affected by MinStackSize.
-The stack size of all the other OpenMP threads in each team is set via environment variable OMP_STACKSIZE as usual.
+Parent PETs that for the child PETs, are paused for the duration of the child component execution.
+They resume execution under the parent VM once the child component returns control to the parent.
 OpenMpHandling String: none , set , init , or pin (the default) For "none", OpenMP handling is completely left to the user.
 In this case the user child component code will typ- ically want to query the child VM for the local number of PEs under each child PET.
 This number then would be used in an explicit call to omp_set_num_threads() in order to set the OpenMP thread number according to the available PEs under each child PET.
 For "set", the NUOPC/ESMF layer make the call to omp_set_num_threads() under each child PET with the appropriate number of PEs.
 For "init", the NUOPC/ESMF layers sets the number of OpenMP threads in each team, and triggers the instantia- tion of all the threads in the team.
 For "pin", the NUOPC/ESMF layers sets the number of OpenMP threads in each team, triggers the instantiation of the team, and pins each OpenMP thread to the correspond- ing PE.
 OpenMpNumThreads Positive integer By default the "set", "init", or "pin" option under OpenMpHandling sets the number of OpenMP threads in each team equal to the number of PEs under each PET.
 Setting OpenMpNumThreads, this default can be over- written.
 The option allows the user to under- or oversub- scribe the PEs held by each PET.
+ForceChildPthreads Logical: .true., or .false. (the default) By default (.false.) each PET executes under the same thread as its parent PET.
+Typically this means that PETs execute directly as the MPI process under which they were created.
+In some cases it is beneficial to create a separate Pthread for each child PET.
+This can be accomplished by setting the value to .true